IJNDB-R - STUDENT COMPUTER AND INTERNET USE RULES

 These rules accompany Board policy IJNDB (Student Computer and Internet Use).
 Each student is responsible for their actions and activities involving school unit computers (including tablets, laptops, and other devices issued to students), networks, and Internet services, and for their computer files, passwords, and accounts.

 These rules provide general guidance concerning the use of Cape Elizabeth School Department’s computers and examples of prohibited uses.
 The rules do not attempt to describe every possible prohibited activity by students.
-Students, parents, and school staff who have questions about whether a particular activity is prohibited are encouraged to contact the building principal or the Technology Coordinator.
+Students, parents, and school staff who have questions about whether a particular activity is prohibited are encouraged to contact the building principal or the Director of Educational Technology.

 The school unit’s computers, networks, and Internet services are provided for educational purposes and research consistent with the school unit’s educational mission, curriculum, and instructional goals.